 After its development, did this technique pave the way for researchers to explore new questions within a specific scientific field?
 If so, how?

+Author Name: ____

+This combination of methods and touch-screen device application allows for the collection of objective data on sleep, performance, and circadian phase in operational environments.

-Author Name: ____ (Write your answer here in the form of a spoken statement.
+(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera